LC-John/Fashion-MNIST/README.md

 ## The CNN model

 A just-so-so CNN model is provided.
-It applies the same struct as [this model](https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd/blob/master/tensorflow-mnist-tutorial/mnist_4.2_batchnorm_convolutional.py).
+It applies the same structure as [this model](https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd/blob/master/tensorflow-mnist-tutorial/mnist_4.2_batchnorm_convolutional.py).

 Source code can be found in ``./code/model.py``, and the model checkpoint is in ``./model/model.ckpt``.